 This course 2XW8 leads to PGCE (M) QTS.
-Further clarity on the significance of different teacher training qualifications can be found here.
+The significance of different teacher training qualifications.

 WLTSA enables you to choose your host school at application.
 Later, if there is a teaching vacancy in your host school and they want to retain you, you can be employed fairly seamlessly for the following year without the post being advertised.
 By becoming a WLTSA trainee, all our other secondary schools could also employ you this way and we operate a pool.

 Our aim is to produce exceptional teachers who can then remain in alliance schools, continuing to further their career with the benefit of our on-going CPD.

 You would enrol at the university and attend all the same university sessions with those who had applied through the university; have full access to university facilities and mentors; and the university still awards your PGCE.
 WLTSA selects a second contrasting school for your ‘away’ placement.

 As a guide: Typical Timetable.